 - Social behaviour.
 There is a whole branch of neuroscience called Social Neuroscience which is dedicated to understanding how our biology impacts our social behaviours.
 Learning can be a solo or a group experience, and neuroscience can inform which approaches are the best depending on the learning goals.

 - Neurodiversity.
-Finally, many people suffer from conditions such as ADHD (attention deficit hyperactivity disorder), dyscalculia (difficulty in making arithmetical calculations), dyslexia—which can all impact learning.
+Finally, many people live with conditions such as ADHD (attention deficit hyperactivity disorder), dyscalculia (difficulty in making arithmetical calculations), dyslexia—which can all impact learning.
 Understanding these various conditions and how best adapt the learning environment to meet people’s needs is also an important aspect of neuroeducation.

 In the classroom and beyond